 Foam extinguishers are more efficient than water, dry chemical, and CO2 extinguishers because water extinguishers are heavier and quick to boil.

 The foams from a fire extinguisher are usually non-toxic.
-However, they leave behind chemicals that can irritate your lungs, eyes, and throat and are possibly carcinogenic.
+However, they leave behind chemicals that can irritate your lungs, eyes, and throat and are possibly carcinogenic in high concentrations and prolonged exposure.

 To ensure safety while cleaning up fire extinguisher foam, wear gloves, a dust mask, and goggles, and make sure you clean up with a damp cloth or a paper towel.